 - At the beginning of the last century, Europe enjoys solid economic growth.
 At the same time, a triumphal march of technology begins, causing living conditions to change within the shortest period of time.
 As technology grows, so do the dangers that threaten people’s material existence.

-- In the first decade after the turn of the century, the Baloise companies introduce some new, adapted products, such as insurance against burglary.
+- In the first decade after the turn of the century, the companies of Baloise introduce some new, adapted products, such as insurance against burglary.

 - As of 1901: Basler Feuer attempts to exit unprofitable parts of its US business.
 However, it wants to retain the profitable Pacific coast business.
 Since the Insurance Office in New York City refuses the withdrawal as long as a policy is still in force in the USA, the Pacific coast business is also sold.
 Fortunately, as it turns out later: In 1906 a severe earthquake destroys San Francisco; at this time, Basler Feuer is no longer doing business in the USA.